-The settlement confirms that a review of the New Homes Bonus scheme will be undertaken during the next financial year and that the 2021/22 grant allocation is for one year only (as it was for 2020/21) and not an annual allocation for a four year period as was the case for earlier years.
-The forecast has been updated in line with the allocation announced in the settlement.
-In respect of all other years, due to the uncertainty surrounding the future of the New Homes Bonus scheme, the estimated amounts for 2022/23 onwards are unchanged from the forecast as approved by Council in March d) Confirmation of the 2021/22 General Council Tax Referendum Principles
+The provisional settlement confirms that a review of the New Homes Bonus scheme is ongoing and that the 2022/23 grant allocation is for one year only (as it was for 2020/21 and 2021/22) and not an annual allocation for a four year period as was the case for earlier years.
+More details are provided in the financial risks section of this report in paragraph 10.2.

+Additional grants were also announced in respect of 2022/23 as part of the provisional settlement which for Fylde Council were as follows: